istimons/OpenCv-Images-Text-Detection-From-Screenshots-on-Colab./README.md

 **NOTE:**

-The following packages were installed on colab, you can install then on your local machine by removing (!) mark.
+The following packages were installed on colab, you can install then on your local machine by removing (!) mark. <br>
-Also, remember to change the drive directory path on colab and, or local methods.
+Also, remember to change the drive directory path on colab and, or local methods (where/if necessary).

 `!pip3 install pytesseract ` <br>
 `!sudo apt-get install tesseract-ocr-all` <br>